 Alongside other traditional forms such as orta oyunu and meddah, Karagöz shadow theatre has played a major role in entertaining and stimulating social awareness for centuries.

-In 2009, Karagöz was inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.
+In 2009, UNESCO inscribed Karagöz in its Representative List of the Intangible Cultural Heritage of Humanity.

 Today, the tradition continues particularly in Bursa, where cultural institutions preserve and transmit the art to new generations of performers.